Federal paycheck adjustment

 Target federal payments

-The annual tax target plus the desired refund target, after applying the zero floor.
+The annual federal tax target plus the desired refund target, after applying the zero floor.

 References: